 “A young man named Eutychus was sitting in the window, and as Paul kept on talking, Eutychus got sleepier and sleepier, until he finally went sound asleep and fell from the third story to the ground.
 When they picked him up, he was dead.”
 (Act 20:9)

-Not meaning to ruffle anybody’s feathers this morning when I say that today there will no doubt be thousands of dull sermons preached in pulpits all across America.
+Not meaning to ruffle anybody’s feathers this morning when I say that on Sunday there will no doubt be thousands of dull sermons preached in pulpits all across America.

 O, I don’t mean at your church; heavens no!
 Your pastor is anointed and awesome.
 I’m talking about all those other churches where “the lights are still turned out.”

-So, as a favor to your friends who still sit in darkness, forward this short report and help them survive the dull sermons they undoubtedly will have to endure this Lord’s Day.
+So, as a favor to your friends who still sit in darkness, forward this short report and help them survive the dull sermons they undoubtedly will have to endure on the Lord’s Day.